jupyter/docker-stacks/tagging/README.md

 ## Main principles

 - All the images are located in a hierarchical tree.
 More info on [image relationships](../docs/using/selecting.md#image-relationships).
-- We have tagger and manifest classes, which can be run inside docker containers to obtain tags and build manifest pieces.
+- We have `tagger` and `manifest` classes, which can be run inside docker containers to obtain tags and build manifest pieces.
 - These classes are inherited from the parent image to all the children images.
-- Because manifests and tags might change from parent to children, taggers and manifests are reevaluated on each image.
+- Because manifests and tags might change from parent to children, `taggers` and `manifests` are reevaluated on each image.
 So, the values are not inherited.
 - To tag an image and create a manifest, run `make hook/base-notebook` (or another image of your choice).

 ## Source code description

-In this section we will briefly describe source code used in this folder and give examples on how to use this code.
+In this section we will briefly describe source code in this folder and give examples on how to use it.

 ### DockerRunner